-Ineligible rehabilitation improvements include but are not limited to:
+Ineligible rehabilitation improvements include, but are not limited to, the following:

-- Construction of garages (except when a medical or an accessibility need exists); - Installation of new decorative trim (except when replacement of existing decorative trim is necessary for lead hazard reduction);

-- Hard-wired microwave ovens; - "Luxury" improvements, which are improvements of a type exceeding that customarily used in the locality for properties of the same type as the property to be rehabilitated (swimming pool, outdoor hot tub, etc.); - Public improvement assessments; - Improvements that do not become a part of the real property, including but not limited to, appliances such as freestanding refrigerators and stoves; or - Any improvements already in place. - Loan proceeds may not be used to pay off any existing debt.
+- Installation of new decorative trim (except when replacement of existing decorative trim is necessary for lead hazard reduction); - Hard-wired microwave ovens; - "Luxury" improvements, which are improvements of a type exceeding that customarily used in the locality for properties of the same type as the property to be rehabilitated (swimming pool, outdoor hot tub, etc.); - Public improvement assessments; - Improvements that do not become a part of the real property, including but not limited to, appliances such as freestanding refrigerators and stoves; and - Any improvements already in place.
+Loan proceeds may not be used to pay off existing debt.